SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 H-AS.
 The attacker can therefore use the client assertion to impersonate the client at H-AS, for example, in a client credentials grant.

+[^impers-ex]{: source="Tim W."}

+[^impers-ex]: Omit concrete examples here.
+Just say that the attacker
+    can impersonate the client and may obtain access tokens, point to paper for details.

 TODO variants